AR2000AR/openComputers_codes/README.md

 ---
 ## Other programs

-### vending
-A automatic vending machine program.
-Install it on a normal computer with a transposer.
-Can use coins (libGUI) or a CB (libCB & bank_api).
-Configurable.

 ### stargate
 Graphical interface to control and monitor gates from [Stargate Network](https://www.curseforge.com/minecraft/mc-mods/stargate-network).
 Whitelist, blacklist, gate list, iris management and password.
 Fully configurable from the GUI